 For TAFE NSW students the three possible attendance modes are:

-- Employment classification – Classifications of SAS staff: Aboriginal Education Officer
+Employment classification – Classifications of School Administrative and Support (SAS) staff:

 - School Administrative Officer